Parma

 Why this place

-This is opera country: the Teatro Regio has one of the most demanding audiences in Europe, and Verdi was born nearby at Roncole di Busseto.
+This is opera country.
+The Teatro Regio has one of the most demanding audiences in Europe, and Verdi was born nearby at Roncole di Busseto.
 Above all, Parma is a world food capital — Parmigiano-Reggiano, Prosciutto di Parma, Culatello di Zibello — and a UNESCO Creative City of Gastronomy since 2015.

 When to go